It’s the details…a scent, a sound, a distinct memory…

 The research would say yes.
 My memory of the event is not a series of facts, but rather a story that I have told myself, and others.
 That in actuality, the “facts” of that event, have likely been somewhat altered to fit my narrative, not only of that day, but of the effect it had on me in the months following.

 This passage from an article in Psychology Today, from November 2017, explains our personal memory:

 According to narrative psychology, a person’s life story is not a mere chronicle of the facts and events of a life, but rather the way a person picks apart or weaves together those facts and events internally to create personal meaning.
 This narrative becomes a form of narrative identity, in which the experiences people choose to include in the story, and the way they tell it, can both reflect and shape who they are.

 It points to one of my favorite quotes, I don’t see the world the way it is, I see the world the way I am.

 If memory is swayed by our own internal stories, our own beliefs and interpretations, then at some level we have control over those memories.
 Or at the very least, we have we have influence.
 Especially over the effect that we allow them to have on our present.
 We can choose to dwell in our past, ruminating and sorting through our perceptions, perhaps of being wronged or of pain or hurt.
 I like to think that we can also choose an alternative way.
 We can choose to flip the script and learn from those memories.
 Internalize a positive impact from the past that allows us to be more fully present.

-As I ran with my partner, I chose to let go of those past memories of running.
+As I ran, I chose to let go of those past memories of running.
 The one where I ended up broken and in pain, and instead embraced the present.
-I was aware of the moisture in the air, of being able to see his breath as he ran alongside me, matching strides, matching pace.
+I was aware of the moisture in the air, of being able to see my breath, matching strides, matching pace.
+I thought of the runs with my running club, a step outside of my comfort zone and smiled to myself.
+Gone are the memories of pain and loss on the run.
 Now my memory of road running is one of teamwork and unity.
-Family and belonging.
 At least, it is the way I see it.